malinky/malinky-ajax-pagination/README.md

 #### Multiple Settings

+If for example your site is running WooCommerce and also a Blog then the two templates will probably use different selectors and require a different set up from the admin settings.

 * Click 'Add New' at the top of the screen.
 * Repeat the set up steps above and click 'Save Changes'.
 * At the top of the screen you can navigate between your saved settings.

 #### Multiple Sets of Posts

 It's possible to query and display multiple sets of posts in the same template and independently paginate them.
-This requires a specific set up within the template files which has been outlined [here](http://www.wordpress-ajax-pagination.com/multiple-posts-set-up).
+This requires a specific set up within the template file which has been outlined [here](http://www.wordpress-ajax-pagination.com/multiple-posts-set-up).

 #### Delete Setting